LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In which of the health care settings above will the function medical admission need to be supported?

 Answer:
-The function “medical admission” is relevant in several health care and research settings.
+The function "medical admission" is relevant in several health care and research settings.
 It comprises the provision of forms for documenting medical history, documenting diagnoses, and scanning documents from referring physician and other sources of information about the medical history.
 It is obvious that this function needs to be supported in hospitals, nursing homes, ambulatory nursing organizations, and medical offices.
 Yet it is often also necessary in research settings, for example, when a person is recruited for a clinical trial and their data are entered into an EDC system.